 Git - A version control system that lets you track your file changes, and allows you to revert to previous versions.
 Multiple people can collaborate on one source.

-Google BigQuery - A cloud database warehouse with high availability, scalability, and speed.
+Google BigQuery - A cloud data warehouse with high availability, scalability, and speed.
 Used to store large volumes of data.

 Google Cloud Platform (GCP) - A collection of services that relate to cloud computing, including computing, storage, and development.

-Graph database - A type of NoSQL database that shows the connections between data, and treats the relationships as important as the data itself.
+Graph database - A type of NoSQL database that shows the connections between data, and treats the relationships as being as important as the data itself.

 Groups - Admins can specify who can access various parts of Matillion ETL, and define sets of permissions and users, which can be grouped.